Amatis-raspberry/food-delivery-frontend/README.md

 ## Environment

-- `🔴` DON'T, `🔴` DON'T: change `environment.ts` unless you're introducing a new variable,
+- `🔴` DON'T, `🔴` DON'T: change `environment.jsx` unless you're introducing a new variable,
-- `✅` DO: change `environment.dev.ts` and set your own values.
+- `✅` DO: change `environment.dev.jsx` and set your own values.
-- `✅` DO: if you're introducing a new variable to `environment.ts`, use descriptive and easy to understand naming
+- `✅` DO: if you're introducing a new variable to `environment.jsx`, use descriptive and easy to understand naming
 - `✅` DO: Include `environment` in following way: `import env from '@app/environment'`
 - `🔴` DON'T: import dev environment `import env from '@app/environment.dev'`!